rob550-docs/rob550-docs.github.io/docs/staff-guide/doxygen.md

 $ doxygen Doxyfile
 ```

-Created a doxygen workspace where the doxygen will output the document to.
+Within the workspace where your `Doxyfile` and other source code is at, create a doxygen workspace where the doxygen will output the document to.
 And the `/html` is all you need.
 We can read the document locally by access the `/html/index.html` page.
 Below is my file system for example.
 ```
 botlab_ws
 ├── Doxyfile